graasp/graasp-infrastructure/README.md

 - ECR repositories must exist in the environment: `graasp`, `graasp/explore`, `graasp/etherpad`
 - A valid ACM certificate for the domain of the environment (`dev.graasp.org`...), one in the region of the deployment and one in `us-east-1` (for Cloudfront)
-- Currently, Route53 records (for accessings apps and for certificates) must be managed manually.
+- Currently, Route53 records (for accessing apps and for certificates) must be managed manually.
   - When the cloudfront certificate is created for the first time, you must go to the certificate page in the console and use the "Create certificate in Route53" button.
   - TODO: To manage route53 with Terraform, create a hosted zone in each env, then create one NS record in the prod account for the corresponding env.
 This will allow the env to manage the records for its own domain.

-# Install
+## Install

 ```bash
 # install dependencies